Your Lhasa Questions Answered: Permits, Altitude Sickness, and Sacred Sites

 LXA, 62km from city

 Lhasa is not a casual add-on to a China trip.
 It's a destination that demands preparation — physical, logistical, and cultural.
-But for those who do the work, it delivers something no other place in China can: a living spiritual tradition at the roof of the world, where devotion is visible in every prostration, every prayer wheel turn, and every butter lamp flickering in a temple that's been sacred for 1,400 years.
+But for travelers who do the work, it delivers something no other place in China can: a living spiritual tradition at the roof of the world, where devotion is visible in every prostration, every prayer wheel turn, and every butter lamp flickering in a temple that's been sacred for 1,400 years.